Google Pixel 3 Camera – Still stands up there with the best

 For just a little bit more dosh, you can double your data on the contract listed above.
 Perfect for any bingers on a budget.

 On the back of the Google Pixel 3 is a 12.2-megapixel sensor, with an f/1.8 aperture.
-There’s no secondary sensor here at all, with all the portrait mode stuff taken care of by the main camera.
+There’s no secondary sensor here at all (expect that to come with the Pixel 4), with all the portrait mode stuff taken care of by the main camera.
 On the front there are two cameras, both 8-megapixel sensors, with one acting as a wide-angle camera.

 The pictures I have captured with this phone are, simply put, stunning.
 Shots of food are so packed with detail you can see flecks of salt; pictures of people’s faces showing intricate detailing in hair and skin that is sometimes beyond what my eyes can see.